Sudan entry requirements for Jordan passport holders

 May be checked

 Jordanian passport holders need a visa to enter Sudan.
-You must arrange this before you travel — there is no visa on arrival for Jordanian citizens as of 2026.
+You must arrange this before you travel — there's no visa-on-arrival option for Jordanian citizens.
+Plan ahead and apply through the nearest Sudanese embassy or consulate.

 Entry requirements